Raspberry Sorbet & Heart-Shaped Chocolate Chip Cookiess

 Another necessary component in making umeboshi or “peach-boshi” is an herb called shiso.
 Shiso is also known as perilla or beefsteak.
 The purple shiso is the variety used to impart the red color to umeboshi.
 Shiso is very rich in iron and calcium.
 It also boasts anti-bacterial properties.
 Traditionally, fresh shiso leaves are served as a garnish with sushi containing raw fish, as it protects against fish poisoning, just in case the fish is tainted.

 Shiso is easy to grow your own shiso in any climate.
 Seeds can be ordered online.
 Once you establish a patch of shiso, it reseeds itself and will return year after year.
 Plant in the spring and it will be ready to harvest in August.

 This simple qigong exercise can be done at home.
 It’s can cool down an over-heated heart on a hot day.

-Through macrobiotics you can take daily steps to transform your life into a celebration and an adventure, doing what you want to do, on a stable foundation of physical health and mental clarity.
-For the one who really wants an adventurous life, macrobiotics awaits you.
+Through macrobiotics you can take daily steps to transform your life into a celebration and an adventure, pharmacy doing what you want to do, patient on a stable foundation of physical health and mental clarity.
+For the one who really wants an adventurous life, sick macrobiotics awaits you.

 There are five steps we want to suggest as follows: